 I've seen some comments about these knives in different forums (always good comments) so I figured when they came on sale I'd one of them a try.

 I have this 'thing' about knives...
-I love them, and more importantly I love them to be super sharp.
+I love them, and more importantly I love my knives to be super sharp.
 The descriptions I'd been hearing about these knives were intriguing to say the least.

 On Sale, the day I went to the store was the EDGE and the BOLT.
 After humming and hawing over these two knives I chose the EDGE.